 - Untapped credit gains interest and grows for the borrower, and only what they use accrues interest.

 Ready to apply?
-Click to schedule an appointment with a top reverse mortgage specialist.
+Contact me for an introduction to a qualified reverse mortgage specialist.

 What You Should Know About Reverse Mortgages

 - Since it’s a riskier loan product, closing costs are higher.

 - Upfront costs include 2% of the home value, plus mortgage insurance of 1/2% per year.

 - Borrower requirements are less strict than other loans (HELOC loans, for example).

 - They do create a lien on the property.

 - If/when owner is out of the house for a year or more, then the loan becomes due – must sell or refinance to a different loan product.

 - You’ll reduce the equity you’re passing on to your heirs.

 - You must pay taxes/insurance to protect your asset and not cause a foreclosure.